brianspiering/quotes_from_me/quotes_from_me.md

 "At some point, I just realized that this will always be hard for me.

 Once I made my peace with that, I stopped getting frustrated or surprised when something was hard for me, and now I can just get to work."
-— Brian Spiering's student
+— A former student

 "Create systems that:
 Make easy things automated
 Make hard things easy
 Make impossible things possible"
 — Intentionally misquoting Larry Wall